“Rejoice in the Lord always; again I will say, rejoice! ... Do not be anxious about anything.” (Philippians 4:4,6, English Standard Version).

 Are you living like the Rescuer is coming soon?

-In order to have confidence in God’s rescue, we need to know more about Him.
+In order to have confidence in God’s rescue, you need to know about Him.
 Read “Why We Must Think Rightly About God.”

-About the Author: Tom Seely lives in Budapest, Hungary, where he and his wife, Valerie, serve at Cru’s Eastern Europe and Russia Area office, where they have been since 2003.
+Tom Seely lives in Budapest, Hungary.
+He and his wife, Valerie, serve at Cru’s Eastern Europe and Russia Area office, where they have been since 2003.
 Tom is the area digital strategies leader.
-In this role, he leads a team that helps the 20 countries in the area use digital tools, like websites, social media, video, photography and mobile apps, to reach people with the gospel.
+In this role, he leads a team that helps ministries in 20 countries use digital tools like websites, social media, video, photography and mobile apps to reach people with the gospel.

 Do you easily get caught up with to-do lists or find yourself focusing on stuff rather than God or others around the holidays?
 Here are some helpful reminders.